10 Best Places to Sell Your Used Electronics For Cash

 7. OfferUp

 OfferUp recently merged with Letgo.
-It’s free to list your electronic or other items for sale and there are no selling fees either.
-Be sure to use appropriate safety measures when meeting up with potential buyers.
+Listing your electronics or other items for sale is free, and there are no selling fees.
+Be sure to use appropriate safety measures when meeting with potential buyers.

-OfferUp is active in all fifty states, and in several cities in each state as well.
+OfferUp is active in all fifty states and several cities in each state.

 8. Craigslist

-You probably already know a lot about how to sell electronics and other items on Craigslist.
-You can list pretty much any electronic item for sale there, as you never know what people will buy.
+You probably already know a lot about selling electronics and other items on Craigslist.
+You can list almost any electronic item for sale there, and you never know what people will buy.

 Even broken items could sell to the right buyer, and there are no listing or selling fees to pay.

-Remember to use safety precautions such as meeting in a public place and telling others where you are going when you sell via Craigslist and similar types of sites.
+Remember to use safety precautions such as meeting in a public place and telling others where you are going when you sell via Craigslist and similar sites.

 See our related article here.